-Recently I wrote an article for the CT Post on trends in activewear.
-The activewear market has really taken off, and after having spoke with a couple activewear brand founders, they credit the movement to the explosion in boutique studio fitness classes.
-In a group fitness community, we all want to look cute when we sweat, especially when we're paying $40 per class + on-brand water or post-class juice (if you don't own a S'well water bottle already, buy one).
+Over the course of the past few years, the activewear market has really taken off, which I'd imagine is due to the movement in boutique fitness studios.
+In a group fitness setting, we all want to look cute when we sweat, especially when paying $40 per class + on-brand water or post-class juice (if you don't own a S'well water bottle already, buy one).

-My obsession with activewear began when Bandier first opened its doors in NYC (conveinetly down the block from my neighborhood Equinox).
+My interest in activewear all began when Bandier first opened its doors in NYC conveniently down the block from my neighborhood Equinox.
 The more classes I took, the more printed leggings I wanted to buy.
 The problem was over time I felt like an outfit repeater at my weekly AKT and barre classes (haven't we all been there?).
-I then began admiring my husband's simple athletic uniform over my kitschy collection of spandex and overpriced cotton tank tops.
+It was then when I began admiring my husband's simple athletic uniform over my kitschy collection of spandex and overpriced cotton tank tops.

 That's when I decided to donate my workout clothes that I no longer wanted like swimsuit tops disguised as sports bras, gingham print SoulCycle x Lululemon leggings, etc., and began sourcing the best-fitting tank tops, leggings and sneakers, and bought everything in pairs of two.
 One thing worth noting, I only buy in neutrals (with the exception of shoes) so I can mix and match outfits, and get ready to workout in under 60 seconds.